< Go to Softshell Jackets - Men's

 Best Uses: Ice and alpine climbing.

 The Mixed Guide Hoody combines hardshell and softshell materials in an effort to balance breathability and water resistance.
 Patagonia's proprietary three layer H2No waterproof breathable hardshell fabric covers the hood, shoulders, and chest area while Polartec Power Shield softshell fabric covers the back, underarms, and belly area.
 By using these two fabrics the Mixed Guide Hoody strives to provide the waterproof protection and the breathability climbers need in high output and occasionally wet alpine environments.
 Unfortunately, the Mixed Guide Hoody doesn't perform well as either a softshell or a hardshell; it's not sufficiently waterproof to serve as a substitute for a hardshell and the hardshell parts make it less comfortable and less breathable than a softshell.
-We believe this jacket is a poor value.
-If you have the cash for a super luxurious ice climbing softshell consider the Arc'teryx Venta MX.
+All of the green parts of the jacket in our images are made with Patagonia's H2No waterproof material.
+The blue is made with Polartec Power Stretch fabric that provides four way stretch and is highly breathable.
+We found this combination to provide great protection from the wind.
+If you have the cash for a super luxurious ice climbing softshell consider the Arc'teryx Venta MX Hoody.

 OutdoorGearLab Editors' Hands-on Review